Seasons of Blossom: Act 4: Dong-chae's Flower (Winter)

 Returning to Cheongseom High School and set in the following winter, Act 4 focuses on the constant suffering of 18-year-old boy Park Dong-chae who is being terribly bullied by Cha Woo-jae and his gang.
 As Dong-chae's tormentors gradually drive him over the edge, his 16-year-old younger sister Park Eun-chae secretly sets out to save him from further bullying, asking her crush Lee Jae-min for help.
 Despite being initially hesitant, Jae-min is reminded of his late elder brother Ha-min's death and joins Eun-chae in stopping the abuse and violence before it is too late.

 Seasons of Lovesome

-The high school casts return, now as freshmen in university, developing their relationships further and building more connections in Café Blossom.
+The high school cast returns, now as freshmen in university, developing their relationships further and building more connections in Café Blossom.

 Media

 Manhwa

-Hongduck launched Seasons of Blossom in on Naver Webtoon on June 26, 2020.
+Initially serialized via Naver Corporation's webtoon platform Naver Webtoon from June 26, 2020 to March 31, 2023, Seasons of Blossom has been published in print from April 20, 2022 to November 14, 2023 with the individual chapters of all four parts collected and published into the twelve volumes.